 Ultrasound Services Offered

 The preparation for an ultrasound varies based on the location of the imaging.
 All patients will likely have to remove jewelry or clothing and be provided a gown before the procedure begins.
 More specific preparations depend on the type of ultrasound you are having such as:

 - Carotid, Thyroid, Breast, Scrotal, Echocardiography: No preparation is required.

 - Gallbladder, Liver, Abdominal, Pancreas: No food for 6 hours prior to the exam.

-- Pelvis / Bladder Ultrasound: Drink and finish 32 ounces of clear liquids 1 hour prior to exam.
+- Pelvis and Bladder Ultrasound: Drink 32 ounces of clear liquids 1 hour prior to the exam.
 Do not urinate.

 The Ultrasound Procedure

 During an ultrasound exam, patients will normally lay on a comfortable table face-up and a warm gel will be applied to the transducer.
 Technicians use the gel so there is no gap between the transducer and your skin.
 The ultrasound technician will apply a small amount of pressure and move the ultrasound transducer across the patient’s body.
 The transducer then relays the sound waves from the body to the computer, producing real-time results.